Singer/Friden 1162 Desktop Calculator

 All 9's divided by 1 takes a shade over 1 second, and square root operations can take from perhaps 1/4 second to 1 1/2 seconds, depending on the argument.
 During calculations, the display is blanked, and the function key is locked down until the operation is complete.
-Overflows lock the keyboard until the overflow condition is cleared with the [CLEAR] or [CLEAR STACK] keys.
+Overflows physically lock the keyboard until the overflow condition is cleared with the [CLEAR] or [CLEAR STACK] keys.
 Division by zero results in the machine looping forever with the display blanked and the keyboard locked, with the only recovery possible (besides power-cycling the machines) being depressing the [CLEAR STACK] key.
 Extracting the square root of a negative number simply returns an answer as if the argument was positive.

 Extremely Rare Item Counter Option on Friden 1162